OutSystems/docs-howtos/src/logic/regular-expressions/faq.md

 # How to use regular expressions in OutSystems

 Regular expressions let you process text strings using search patterns.
-Check the **See Also** links for extra resources on how regular expressions work and how to write them.

 OutSystems includes the following two server actions from the **Text** extension that lets you use regular expressions in your app: